covalenthq/goldrush-bitcoin-wallet-ui/README.md

     npm run dev
     ```

 3.  **Deployment**: Once forked, a use specific can be created.
-The **GoldRush Bitcoin Wallet UI** is powered on the frontend completely using NextJS.
+The **GoldRush Bitcoin Wallet & Portfolio UI** is powered on the frontend completely using NextJS.
 Natively, the it is deployed on [Vercel](https://vercel.com/), however any other deployment or server hosting tools such as Netlify, AWS, DigitalOcean can be used.

 ## Customizing the Deployment